dmmolitor/twitter_analysis_tools/README.md

 If you don't have [pip](https://pip.pypa.io) installed, these [installation instructions](http://docs.python-guide.org/en/latest/starting/installation/) can guide you through the process.

+## Citing
+If you use our work in an academic setting, please cite our paper:

 ## Usage
 To load tweets from files, the tweets are assumed to be saved as compressed json lines (file type `jsonl.gz`).